Presenters/ Panelists

 Karen has been an advisor at Community Waikato since 2011.
 She has worked in and around the community sector for the past 30 years as an advocate, supporter, trainer, leader and governor.
 Karen has a strong belief in social justice and the importance of creating a society where everyone has the opportunity to contribute and belong in ways which are meaningful to them, with a particular interest in empowerment through information and knowledge, experiences and relationships.

-Panel Discussion Day 1: Sharing Different perspectives
+Panel Presentation Day 1: Sharing Different perspectives

 Hearing from leaders across diverse sectors who are doing things differently.
 This session brings new ideas and ways of thinking that can inspire us as leaders to try new approaches in our own work.